 Qualified dividends are generally dividends from shares in domestic corporations and certain qualified foreign corporations which you have held for at least a specified minimum period of time, known as a holding period.
 Another requirement is that the shares be unhedged; that is, there were no puts, calls, or short sales associated with the shares during the holding period.

-These dividends are taxable federally at the capital gains rate, which depends on the investor’s modified adjusted gross income (AGI) and taxable income (the rates are 0%, 15%, 18.8%, and 23.8% for 2013).
+These dividends are taxable federally at the capital gains rate, which depends on the investor’s modified adjusted gross income (AGI) and taxable income (the rates are 0%, 15%, 18.8%, and 23.8%).

 In certain circumstances, such as when shares are lent to a third party, payments may be made in lieu of dividends.
 If this applies to you, learn more about Annual Credit for Substitute Payments.